Huntington Pointe Community: 6251 North Oriole Blvd. Delray Beach, FL 33484

 Electronic Voting is Coming to HP

 Please keep in mind, there is one vote per unit, not one vote per resident.
-Therefore, each unit with 2 people must decide on only one name and one email address for the process.
+Therefore, each unit with 2 people must decide on only one designated name and one designated email address for the process.
+Remember, in a unit with 2 people, both registered owners must sign the consent form.
 For those residents who do not have access to the Internet, they can still vote the old fashioned way.
 If you have questions, please contact your phase board members.

 Latest Covid-19 News: Visit our NEWS page located under “What’s Happening”.